We Welcome Everyone

 We hold our services in downtown or midtown Toronto.

-During the pandemic, we have been offering all of our programming virtually via Zoom.
+We offer the majority of our programming both in-person and virtually via Zoom.

 What CSL members say:

 Shir Libeynu is the first shul where I have truly felt at home.
 My lack of experience attending services or the fact that my partner isn’t Jewish, none of that matters.
 Inclusion is Shir Libeynu’s DNA.

 When I attended my first Shir Libeynu service, I felt like Judaism was reimagined, remixed, a beautiful harmony of tradition and newness.

 Here at Shir Libeynu, we are ready and prepared to acknowledge that the land we meet on has been the traditional territory of many nations, including the Mississaugas of the Credit, the Anishinabeg, the Chippewa, the Haudenosaunee and the Wendat peoples and is now home to many diverse First Nations, Inuit and Métis peoples.
 As a Jewish and interfaith community, we do not take for granted the freedom to worship on this land.